vanhoefm/fragattacks-survey-public/README.md

 <a id="appendix-vendors"></a>
 ### 4.2.
 Vendor Analysis

 Table 3 below presents the percentage of vulnerable APs for each vendor.
-These percentages are calculated based only on the networks that met the preconditions for the test, for City A and B in 2025.
+These percentages are calculated based only on the networks that met the preconditions for the test, for City A, B and C in 2025.
 Vendors with fewer than 10 tested APs are combined into the "other" group.

 ![Vendor survey results percentages](survey-vendors-percentages.png)

 Table 4 below shows how the percentage in the above Table 3 is calculated.
 More precisely, this table contains the total number of vulnerable APs for each vendor, followed by the number of APs that met the preconditions for performing the test.
-These numbers are based on the surveys in City A and B in 2025.
+These numbers are based on the surveys in City A, B and C in 2025.
 Vendors with fewer than 10 tested APs are combined into the "other" group.

 ![Vendor survey results absolute](survey-vendors-absolute.png)